Luxmusik/sandbox-virtualappliance/readme.md

 #### Packaging

 The 2.0 appliance is now made available as a zip file, instead of a full VM image like v1.x.
-So a suitable Linux VM is required to install the package on to, but this allows greater flexibility to meet enterprise requirements like monitoring, logging, backups and automated deployments.
+So a suitable Linux VM is required to install the package on, while slightly less convenient this allows greater flexibility to meet enterprise requirements like monitoring, logging, backups and automated deployments.

 #### Linux